ZeusLN/zeus-docs/docs/lsp/services/lsps7.md

 You can also upgrade channels you've opened to the LSP node with on-chain funds, to guarantee the lifetime of the channel and benefit from lower routing fees.

+## Redeeming a discount code

+If you have a discount code, you can apply it when renewing a channel on the ZEUS app.
+Enter your code in the `Discount code` field when creating an order.

 ## API

 ### Spec